 The transparent front part of the eye is called the cornea.
-A variety of corneal diseases may cause clouding of the cornea which may need to be treated using corneal transpantation.
+A variety of corneal diseases may cause clouding of the cornea which may need to be treated using corneal transplantation.
 During the last decade, surgical techniques for corneal transplantation have improved significantly.
-Previously, the complete cornea with all its layers was removed and removed with a whole tranplant, called PKP (penetrating keratoplasty).
+Previously, the complete cornea with all its layers was removed and removed with a whole transplant, called PK (penetrating keratoplasty).
 Nowadays, the new lamellar transplant techniques are the technique of choice when suitable.
 In these cases, only the layer of the cornea which has the disease, is replaced, whereas the healthy layers are preserved.
-These lamellar techniques, called DSAEK, DMEK and DALK, have several advantages, such as increased safety during surger, reduced risk of rejection of the transplant, faster rehabilitation and better visual function after surgery.
+These lamellar techniques, called DSAEK, DMEK and DALK, have several advantages, such as increased safety during surgery, reduced risk of rejection of the transplant, faster rehabilitation and better visual function after surgery.
 Prof. Findl performs all modern techniques of DSAEK, DMEK and DALK at Hanusch Hospital.

 If the innermost layer of the cornea, the endothelial cell layer, is affected, the cornea thickens and becomes cloudy.
 This disease is called “Cornea Guttata”, and in case of thickening of the cornea, “Fuchs’ Endothelial Dystrophy”.
 Typically, these diseases appear in the elderly.
 If endothelial cell loss is caused by previous surgery or trauma, it is called “Bullous Keratopathy”.

 DSAEK, “Descemet Stripping Automated Endothelial Keratoplasty”, and DMEK, “Descemet Membrane Endothelial Keratoplasty”, are used for diseases of the innermost layer of the cornea.
 These are Fuchs’ endothelial dystrophy, cornea guttata and bullous keratopathy.